-Students receiving financial aid have the responsibility to follow the Standard Healthcare Services, Inc., College of Nursing (Standard College) withdrawal procedures as outlined in the student handbook.
+Students receiving financial aid have the responsibility to follow the Standard College withdrawal procedures as outlined in the student handbook.
 The Higher Education Act requires Standard College to calculate a Return of Title IV funds on all federal financial aid students who withdraw (officially or unofficially) from the Program.
 A schedule is used to determine the percentage of the semester/term the student attended based on the withdrawal date/last date of attendance.
 The percentage of the semester/term the student attended is calculated as follows: